huaweicloud/terraform-provider-huaweicloud/docs/resources/cdn_domain.md

   -> The service area cannot be changed between Chinese mainland and outside Chinese mainland.

+* `enabled` - (Optional, Bool) Specifies whether to enable accelerated domain name.
+Defaults to **true**.

+  -> The CDN domain name can be disabled only when the domain name status is enabled.
+And it can only be enabled when the domain name status is disabled.

 * `configs` - (Optional, List) Specifies the domain configuration items.
 The [configs](#configs_object) structure is documented below.